jingma-git/SGI_STL/chp4/ReadMe.md

 ## vector
 allocate new space -> move elements from old space to new space -> deallocate old space

+## list
+const-time insertion/deletion but linear time access

 ## deque
 lists of individual dynamically allocated memory blocks (when user uses it, it seems a wholesome continous memory), constant time access, const-time insertion and deletion at both end, linear-time insertion and deletion from middle

+### stack
+first-in-last-out<br>
+container adapter for deque/list, no iterator

+### queue
+first-in-first-out<br>
+container adapter for deque/list, no iterator

+## priority_queue
+complete binary tree<br>
+container adpater for vector..., use make_heap, push_heap, pop_heap as underlying algo to access the largest element in each iteration